 Even though there is a wide range of

-hair and skin color, there are only two main types of melanin-eumelanin
+skin color, there are only two main types of melanin-eumelanin

 is what produces dark browns and blacks, and pheomelanin